modernish/modernish/README.md

 function exits with the status indicated.
 This is useful in conditional constructs if you want to prepare a particular exit status for a subsequent 'exit' or 'return' command to inherit under certain circumstances.
+The status argument is a parsed as a shell arithmetic expression.
+A negative value is treated as a fatal error.
+The behaviour of values greater than 255 is not standardised and depends on your particular shell.

 `isvarname`: Check if argument is valid portable identifier in the shell, that is, a portable variable name, shell function name or long-form shell